abhinavsagar/mssa/README.md

-# Semantic Segmentation With Multi Scale Spatial Attention
+# Semantic Segmentation With Multi Scale Spatial Attention For Self Driving Cars

 Code for the paper `Semantic Segmentation With Multi Scale Spatial Attention For Self Driving Cars`.

 https://arxiv.org/pdf/2007.12685